Solitaire (ship): History

 The ship was initially built in 1972 as a bulk carrier and launched as Trentwood by Mitsubishi Heavy Industries at their shipyard in Hiroshima, Japan.

-In 1992, Allseas acquired Trentwood for conversion into a pipelay vessel.
+In 1992, Allseas acquired Trentwood for conversion into a pipelaying vessel.
 Allseas awarded the conversion contract to Sembawang Shipyards in Singapore on a lump sum basis; however, the contract was terminated in 1995.
 The ship was subsequently converted at the Swan Hunter yard on Tyneside, United Kingdom.
 Solitaire laid her first pipe on Statoil's Europipe project in 1999.

 Allseas and Sembcorp reached a settlement for the Solitaire arbitration in 2006.